Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides clear context: 'Useful for looking up what a 40-character hash field key means.'
-This indicates when to use it (decoding hash keys), but doesn't explicitly state when not to use it or name alternatives like list_field tools for browsing fields.
+The description provides a clear use case: 'Useful for looking up what a 40-character hash field key means.'
+It implies when to use the tool (when you have a key and need field details), but does not explicitly state when not to use it or mention alternatives like list_fields.
+However, the guidance is adequate for an agent to understand its primary purpose.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.